The non-lawyer lawyer who will help you protect your business…

 I’d like to think I’m the anti-lawyer, an attorney with the expertise and the skill set to get you legally compliant and protect your business, but with a minimal amount of legalese, no billable hours, and an attitude of “let’s get this done as quickly and painlessly as possible,” so you can get back to running your business.

 I’m a solopreneur too and understand the struggle of trying to balance a million different things.
 Legal unfortunately falls to the bottom of the priority list for so many entrepreneurs, something you plan to get to at some vague point in the future.
-Unfortunately, not prioritizing legal means your website is likely not compliant, leaving you vulnerable to fines.
-In addition, not having the right contracts in place means you’re unprotected in the event of a dispute.
+Unfortunately, not prioritizing legal means you don’t have the right contracts in place so you’re unprotected in the event of a dispute.
 What if a client is dissatisfied with your coaching program and sues you, claiming you promised her results and didn’t deliver?
 What if you design a beautiful website for a client who then ghosts you without paying you?
 It is critically important to get your legal ducks in a row ASAP to protect yourself and your business.

 A Little About Me